-Parameter Entity/Actor Specification Amyloid radiotracer Administration Technologist or Physician Technologist or Physician shall administer the amyloid radiotracer intravenously through an indwelling catheter (24 gauge or larger), preferably into a large vein (e.g., antecubital vein).
-Intravenous ports should not be used, unless no other venous access is available.
+Parameter Entity/Actor Specification Amyloid radiotracer aAdministration Technologist or Physician Technologist or Physician shall administer the amyloid radiotracer intravenously through an indwelling catheter (24 gauge or larger), preferably into a large vein (e.g., antecubital vein).
+Intravenous ports should not be used-unless no other venous access is available.
 A three-way valve system should be attached to the intravenous cannula so as to allow at least a 10 cc normal (0.9% NaCl) saline flush following radiotracer injection.
-Suspected Technologist Technologist shall

-Parameter Entity/Actor Specification infiltration or extraneous leakage and/or Physician or Physicist Record the event and expected amount of amyloid tracer: Minor (estimated less than 5%), Moderate (estimated more than 5% and less than 20%), Severe (estimated more than 20%).
+Suspected infiltration or extraneous leakage Technologist and/or Physician- or Physicist Technologist shall: 1.
+Record the event and expected amount of amyloid tracer: Minor (estimated less than 5%), Moderate (estimated more than 5% and less than 20%), Severe (estimated more than 20%).
 Estimation will be done based on images and/or known injected volumes.
-Image the infiltration site.
+2. Image the infiltration site.
 Record the event and expected amount of amyloid tracer into the common data format mechanism (Appendix E).